impress/impress.js/README.md

 Copyright 2011-2012 Bartek Szopka

-Released under the MIT and GPL Licenses.
+Released under the MIT and GPL (version 2 or later) Licenses.